 This paper presents Respector (REST API specification generator), the first technique that employs static and symbolic program analysis to generate specifications for REST APIs from their implementations in an automated way.
 Given a REST API implementation as input, Respector produces an OAS as output by performing a set of steps.
 First, it determines the REST framework used by the API and performs static analysis to identify the API's endpoint methods.
-For each method, Respector then gathers its metadata (method URI, HTTP method, response type and status code(s)) and extracts its parameters.
+For each method, Respector then gathers the method's metadata (method URI, HTTP method, response type and status code(s)) and extracts the method's parameters.
 It then performs symbolic analysis to identify and add to the specification the conditions under which the method returns a success, an error, or terminates with an uncaught exception.
 Additionally, Respector identifies within the methods externally visible variables that are used before being defined (i.e., their value is externally provided) and/or written within the method (i.e., their value can be used by other methods) and uses this information to determine dependences between methods.
 Finally, Respector produces an OAS for the REST API using the information extracted by the analysis.

-The OASs produced by Respector are richer than traditional OASs because they can also describe (1) parameters encapsulated in request bodies and those defined using controller class fields, (2) parameter constraints that cause successful/erroneous API invocations, (3) responses (status code and schema) implemented for the endpoint method, and (4) dependencies between endpoint methods through global variables.
-This additional information can be useful for web developers using the API and for developers and testing tools when verifying the API implementation.
+The OASs produced by Respector are richer than traditional OASs because they can also describe (1) parameters encapsulated in request bodies and defined using controller class fields, (2) parameter constraints that cause successful/erroneous API invocations, (3) responses (status code and schema) implemented for the endpoint method, and (4) dependencies between endpoint methods